SankaiAI/TwitCanva-Video-Workflow/README.md

 - Google Gemini API for AI generation
 - Kling AI for video generation
 - MiniMax for Hailuo AI video generation
+- Fal.ai for Kling V2.6 Motion Control API
 - LangGraph for agent framework
 - React team for the amazing framework
 - Vite team for the blazing-fast build tool

 ---

-**Built with ❤️ using React, TypeScript, and AI APIs from OpenAI, Google, Kling, and MiniMax (2025)**
+**Built with ❤️ using React, TypeScript, and AI APIs from OpenAI, Google, Kling, MiniMax, and Fal.ai (2025)**